Tips For Painting With Kids

 I actually use a marinator container for our water!
 It is shallow, large and it has that “texture” on the bottom that helps rinse the brush off.
 You can pick one up easily at a thrift store!

-Also, teach your child how to rinse the brush and pat it dry!
+Also, teach your child how to rinse the brush and pat it dry – especially the metal part of the brush where water gets stuck under!
 Explain to them that the paint will start running on their canvas if they don’t do this.

 “Display your child’s painting with love and praise!”

 Designate one area of the house to display all your child’s artwork!
-Our spot is a wall in our hallway.
+Our spot is a wall in our hallway and as our kids started bringing home school art projects they hang them around their bedrooms.

 Teach your child how to care for his or her art.
 You can do this by demonstrating how to hold the painting appropriately and not to play with it like a toy.
 Have your child carefully help you hang the painting up and treat it like a delicate masterpiece.